tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing_and_results/tensorflow_training_results_doc/recorded_data_training_results/README.md

 - The SSD MobileNet v2 network was trained using the last checkpoint of the previously trained data (Google images) with the thermal images of FLIR.
 After the training, evaluation is performed on test images (thermal) to check the mean Average Precision (mAP) value.
 This mAP value is used as a performance indicator for our network.
 - The results obtained were quite satisfactory but it is always good to tweak some important parameters (hyperparameters) to increase our network’s accuracy.
 So, a study was performed to evaluate the improvement in accuracy of the network based on tweaking hyperparameters.

-- The results obtained shows that by changing the activation function from SIGMOID to SOFTMAX yields us the best performance as shown in fig.1.
+- The results obtained shows that by changing the activation function from SIGMOID to SOFTMAX yields us the best performance as shown in figure 1.